Skip to main content

 Why did it happen?

-Perpetrators focused their social engineering attacks on Mailchimp employees and contractors.
+The perpetrators focused their social engineering attacks on Mailchimp employees and contractors.
 An employee’s negligence or inability to recognize a social engineering attack made it possible for malicious actors to access their user accounts.

 What happened?

 In December 2022, Slack’s security team noticed suspicious activity on the company’s GitHub account.
-It turned out that a malicious actor had stolen Slack employees’ tokens and used them to get unauthorized access to the company’s resources.
+It turned out that a malicious actor had stolen Slack employees’ tokens and used them to gain unauthorized access to the company’s resources.

 What were the consequences?